Michal Roucek recognised among Australia’s leading legal professionals.

 Our Employee Assistance Program (EAP) gives staff access to professional counselling and mental health resources, helping reduce stress, resolve conflicts, and maintain a healthy work-life balance.
 By addressing these issues early, an EAP can reduce absenteeism, increase productivity, and improve employee morale.

 Our HR Advice Line provides confidential, unlimited workplace advice, helping businesses manage complex HR challenges while remaining compliant with Australian laws.
-We’re here to help, book your confidential call.
+We’re here to help.